grantcolley/blazor-solution-setup/README.md

 >See usage of the [Authorize](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/?view=aspnetcore-5.0#authorize-attribute) attribute.
 >
->Only use [Authorize] on @page components reached via the Blazor Router.
+>  *"Only use [Authorize] on @page components reached via the Blazor Router.
 Authorization is only performed as an aspect of routing and not for child components rendered within a page.
-To authorize the display of specific parts within a page, use AuthorizeView instead.
+To authorize the display of specific parts within a page, use AuthorizeView instead."*
 >
 >Here we use role based authorization on the [AuthorizeView](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/?view=aspnetcore-5.0#role-based-and-policy-based-authorization).